-Although some similar suggestions run between them all, realize that your strategy needs to look different for each industry and business.
+Although some similar suggestions run between them all, realize that your marketing strategies need to look different for each industry and business.
 In the garden industry, there are large-scale production facilities and smaller, local businesses that want to expand their client base.

-This article focuses on strategies that work well for local outfits or small-to-medium businesses in the garden industry.
-As you begin to read through the suggestions and tips, think about the kind of people you want to reach and how these could work into your strategy to hit your goals.
+This article focuses on marketing strategies that work well for local garden centers, greenhouses, or small-to-medium businesses.
+As you begin to read through our greenhouse and garden center marketing ideas, suggestions, and advertising tips, think about the kind of people you want to reach and how these could work into your strategy to hit your goals.

 The Importance of Good Marketing in the Garden Industry